xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 ###  Fast Performance Test AI Model on AML Model Catalog

 The primary goal of performance testing is to verify tokens/s and TTFT during the inference process.
 To better simulate real-world scenarios, I have set up several common LLM/SLM use cases in the test script.
-Additionally, to ensure tokens/s performance, the test script needs to load the corresponding model's tokenizer during execution.
+Additionally, to ensure tokens/s performance, the test script needs to load the corresponding model's tokenizer during execution(Refer to upper table of tokenizers name).

 Before officially starting the test, you need to log in to HF on your terminal.